inrupt/solid-client-authn-js/README.md

 [@inrupt/solid-client](https://docs.inrupt.com/client-libraries/solid-client-js/) allows developers to access data and manage permissions on data stored in Solid Pods.

-## Authentication - solid-client-authn-browser
+## Authentication - solid-client-authn
-[@inrupt/solid-client-authn-browser](https://www.npmjs.com/package/@inrupt/solid-client-authn-browser) allows apps running on a browser to authenticate against a Solid server.
+[@inrupt/solid-client-authn-browser](https://www.npmjs.com/package/@inrupt/solid-client-authn-browser) and [@inrupt/solid-client-authn-node](https://www.npmjs.com/package/@inrupt/solid-client-authn-node) allows apps to authenticate against a Solid server.
 This is necessary when the resources on your Pod are not public.

 ## Vocabularies and interoperability - solid-common-vocab-rdf